The Patterdale Shepherd is a hybrid of the purebred Patterdale Terrier and the purebred German Shepherd.

 Porridge is also good to serve to your Patterdale Shepherd.
 Give him a bowl of plain oat porridge once in a week without adding any sugar or salt to the meal.

 Milk helps maintain his calcium level.
-Include milk in his diet because provides protection against tooth decay.
+Include milk in his diet because protects against tooth decay.

 Also, the calcium requirement of this breed can be obtained from milk.

 Avoid feeding raw meat to your Patterdale Shepherd.
-Raw meat has the tendency to cause indigestion and stomach infections.
+Raw meat tends to cause indigestion and stomach infections.

 If you don’t want your Patterdale Shepherd to get constipated, avoid giving him corn, soy, wheat, and maize.